biknouane/alx-system_engineering-devops/0x00-shell_basics/README.md

     * this project shows us how to create a directory in the /tmp folder.
 8. Betty in my first directory
     * this project shows us how to move a file named "betty" to /tmp/my-first-directory.
+9. Bye bye Betty
+    * this project shows us how to delet a file named "betty" in /tmp/my-first-directory.